Adrian Zmed: Personal life

 Zmed has been married three times.
 He married his high school sweetheart, Barbara Fitzner, in 1976.
 Their two sons, Zachary and Dylan, are rock musicians who have been members of the rock band The Janks and the Bird Dogs, an Everly Brothers tribute band.

-Zmed married Broadway actress/singer Susan Wood in 1995; that marriage also ended in divorce.
+Zmed was briefly engaged to Tracee Grossman but their vast age difference led to their breakup.
+Soon after, Zmed married Broadway actress/singer Susan Wood in 1995; that marriage also ended in divorce.

 He married Lyssa Lynne Baker on October 5, 2012.
 They held another (smaller) wedding in Thailand on November 23, 2012.

 Zmed remains friends with his co-star and childhood television hero William Shatner.
 He spoke in a 2016 interview with Las Vegas Magazine about Shatner:

 I learned so much just watching him...it's a very different energy on camera than onstage.
 Instead of reaching the last person 50 rows away from you, you're reaching someone three feet in front of you, which is really daunting...His camera technique was just incredible.
 He was so relaxed and all.
 I learned so much in term of the moment, on how you readjust your energy, how you get efficient with camera technique.
 And just the stories.
 When he directed, he would mentor me.
 I do consider Bill a mentor, no question about it...Oh yeah.
 He was very helpful in saying, "Be smart with the money that you're making during T.J.
 Hooker and be smart with the decisions you're making in terms of your career"...I did heed his advice on making good choices.